prikhi/pencil/docs/source/reference/behaviours.rst

 Input value
 ^^^^^^^^^^^

-* **bound**: an object of type Bound
+* **bound**: an object of type Bound.
 * **alignment**: an object of type Alignment.

 Result
 ^^^^^^

-Text content of the elment are changed to fit the provided bound and in the provided alignment.
+The text content of the element is changed to fit the provided bound and given the provided alignment.

 Example
 ^^^^^^^